Geode hunting is a fun activity for families.

-On his list was hunting for geodes!
-He remembered doing this as a kid and he wanted his girls to have the experience too.
+My husband remembered geode hunting as a kid and he wanted his girls to have the experience too.

-So, we picked a day and ventured down to the Keokuk area of the Mississippi and spent a day hunting geodes.
+So, we picked a day and ventured down to the Keokuk area of the Mississippi and spent a day geode hunting.
 This is where the greatest number of geodes in our country can be found.

 In our truck, we had Jeremy and I and our nephews who just happened to be the ring bearers in our wedding 13 years ago!
 Now they are 6’4 and had a hard time in the half bench of our truck with their long legs!
 What a memory!